What You Need to Know About Physics Professor

 - Aerodynamics Teacher

 - Thermodynamics Teacher

 - Ballistics Teacher

-In the United States, there were 17,600 jobs for Physics Professor in 2016.
+There were about 17,600 jobs for Physics Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Physics Professor by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Physics Professor are Utah, Colorado, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Physics Professor ranges between $49,260 and $174,490.